Need to submit an insurance claim? Help is at hand.

 Things you should know

 Information is of a general nature only.
-You should consider the relevant Product Disclosure Statement (PDS) available in branch or online and whether or not the insurance is appropriate for you before deciding whether to acquire the insurance.
+You should consider the relevant Product Disclosure Statement (PDS) available online and whether or not the insurance is appropriate for you before deciding whether to acquire the insurance.
 Policy conditions, limitations and exclusions apply.

 Bendigo Health Cover is issued by Australian Unity Health Limited ABN 13 078 722 568.
 Bendigo Bank is an alliance partner of Australian Unity for the distribution of health insurance products.